Testosterone Therapy: What to Expect Over Time

 What improvement may look like

-• More consistent libido/sexual responsiveness
+• More consistent libido or sexual responsiveness

 • Improved motivation and sense of well-being